Super-resolution Reconstruction of Single Image for Latent features: Related Work

-\textbf{CNN based methods:}Due to the rapid development of Deep Learning, many Deep Learning-based methods have been proposed in SISR.
-Most of these methods are based on Convolutional Neural networks (CNN), which use an end-to-end to learn the probability mapping relationship between LR and HR images.
-For example, Zhang et al \cite{DBLP:journals/tcsv/ZhangLWPMYY22} found that most CNN based method not only did not fully explore the contextual information of LR images during feature extraction but also paid little attention to the reconstruction steps of the final HR images, so they proposed a two-stage single image reconstruction method (TSAN) based on an Attention Mechanism, thus achieving accurate HR image reconstruction using a coarse-to-fine approach.
-However, TSAN rarely explores the feature correlation between layers, which reduces the ability of CNN to learn probabilistic mapping relationships between LR images and HR images.Dai et al.\cite{DBLP:conf/cvpr/DaiCZXZ19} capture long-distance spatial contextual information between features by using a Second-order feature statistics module and a Non-locally augmented residual module so that the model can learn abstract probabilistic mapping representations.
-Although the Second-order feature statistics module can effectively extract features with rich information in each layer, the module is processing the features of each Convolutional layer independently, thus ignoring the correlation of features between different layers.
-Therefore, Niu et al. \cite{DBLP:conf/eccv/NiuWRZYWZCS20} proposed a Holistic Attention Network (HAN) based on CNN, which not only considers the correlation between layers to adaptively emphasize the features between layers but also can learn the confidence of each channel so that the model can carry out complex probability distribution mapping.
-In the SSIR task, there are some similar Patches in the image.
-The similar Patches can provide information to each other, which can help CNN learn the probabilistic mapping relationship between the LR image and HR image.
-Therefore, Zhou et al. \cite{DBLP:conf/nips/ZhouZZL20} divided the LR image into multiple Patches and used each Patch to search for K nearest adjacent features to construct a cross-scale map matrix dynamically.
-The probability distribution in the HR image can be transferred to the query Patch of the LR image in the above way, thus helping to recover more complex Detail and texture features.
-However, if only the CNN-based methods are used to generate the HR image, the perception is not real, and there are artifacts.
-A breakthrough solution to this problem is to use GAN-based methods.
+Owing to the rapid development of deep learning, many deep learning-based methods have been proposed for SISR tasks.
+Most are regression-based methods that leverage end-to-end learning to map the relationship between LR and HR images.
+For instance, Zhang et al. \cite{DBLP:journals/tcsv/ZhangLWPMYY22} noted that most regression-based methods do not adequately explore contextual information in LR images during feature extraction.
+Therefore, they proposed a two-stage single-image reconstruction method (TSAN)-based attention mechanism, which accurately reconstructs HR images in a coarse-to-fine manner.
+However, TSAN rarely exploits the interlayer feature correlation, thereby reducing the ability of convolutional neural networks to learn the feature mapping relationship between LR and HR images.
+Dai et al. \cite{DBLP:conf/cvpr/DaiCZXZ19} addressed this issue by capturing long-distance spatial contextual information between features using a second-order feature statistics module and a non-local enhanced residual module, enabling the model to learn abstract feature mapping representations.
+Although the second-order feature statistics module effectively extracts information-rich features at each layer, it processes the features of each convolutional layer independently.
+This approach overlooks the correlation between features at different layers.
+Consequently, Niu et al. \cite{DBLP:conf/eccv/NiuWRZYWZCS20} introduced a regression-based holistic attention network (HAN) that not only considers interlayer correlations and adaptively emphasizes interlayer features but also learns the confidence of each channel, enabling the model to map complex feature relationships.
+In SISR tasks, similar patches in images can provide information to each other, helping the model learn the feature mapping relationship between LR and HR images.
+Accordingly, Zhou et al. \cite{DBLP:conf/nips/ZhouZZL20} divided LR images into multiple blocks and used each block to search for the $K$ nearest neighboring features to dynamically build a cross-scale matrix.
+This approach allows the feature relationships in HR images to be passed to the query patch in LR images, aiding the recovery of more complex details and texture features.
+However, HR images generated using regression-based methods alone may appear perceptually unrealistic and contain artifacts.
+A breakthrough solution to this problem is the use of GAN-based methods.